Firebird Portfolio Cover Thumbnail.jpg

 Character Design

 The character design focused on capturing the essence of each role while translating the language of ballet into a stylized animated form.
-Through expressive silhouettes, flowing shapes, and gesture-driven poses, the characters were designed to evoke movement even in stillness.
+Through expressive silhouettes, flowing shapes, and gesture-driven poses, the characters evoke movement even in stillness.
 The Prince, Firebird, Princess, and Sorcerer each embody distinct visual qualities that reflect their role within the story.

 Environment